 What is a Cart Saver?
 Add to your abandoned cart email strategy.

-Cart Savers are pop up displays that trigger upon extent intent on the checkout page of your site, preventing customers from abandoning carts by capturing their email.
-These displays are a critical bottom of the funnel strategy that incentivize a sale to occur.
+Cart Savers are pop up displays that trigger upon exit intent on the checkout page of your site, preventing customers from abandoning carts by capturing their email.
+These displays are a critical bottom of the ecommerce funnel strategy that incentivize a sale to occur.

 Think about all of the shoppers that come to your website and add something to their cart.
 Did you know that 75% of those customers will abandon their cart before they purchase?
 By using a Cart Saver campaign, you can rescue up to 10% of those people who are trying to abandon your site.